Domestic commercial vessel inspections

 During an inspection

-Before the start of an inspection, a marine inspector will give you a letter indicating that your vessel will be inspected.
+Before the start of an inspection, the marine safety inspector will give you a letter (PDF 139.53 KB) indicating that your vessel will be inspected.
 They will also clearly explain the scope of the inspection and any equipment that may need to be operationally tested.

 After the inspection

-If a marine inspector identifies areas of non compliance, they may use a range of tools.
-These actions may increase in severity depending on the circumstances, and are proportionate with the risk identified or the harm caused.
-The options include:
+If non-compliance was found during inspection, the marine safety inspector may use a range of actions to address them.
+These actions may increase in severity depending on the circumstances, and are proportionate with the associated risk identified.

 - engagement and education